run-ai/docs/docs/Administrator/Cluster-Setup/Exposing-Ports-from-Researcher-Containers-using-Ingress.md

 When using docker, the way researchers expose ports is by <a href="https://docs.docker.com/engine/reference/commandline/run/" target="_self">declaring</a> them when starting the container.
 Run:AI has similar syntax

 Run:AI is based on Kubernetes.
 Kubernetes offers an abstraction of the container's location.
 This complicates the exposure of ports.
-Kubernetes offers a number of alternative <span>ways to expose ports.
-With Run:AI you can use all of these options (see the&nbsp;_Alternatives_&nbsp;section below), however, Run:AI comes built-in with&nbsp;_ingress_</span>
+Kubernetes offers a number of alternative ways to expose ports.
+With Run:AI you can use all of these options (see the [Alternatives](#alternatives) section below), however, Run:AI comes built-in with ingress

-## <span>Ingress</span>
+## Ingress

 Ingress allows access to Kubernetes services from outside the Kubernetes cluster.
 You configure access by creating a collection of rules that define which inbound connections reach which services.
 More information about ingress can be found <a href="https://kubernetes.io/docs/concepts/services-networking/ingress/" target="_self">here</a>